parsrnet/cpp_training/Week1/Day4/README.md

 ## 1. Arithmetic Expressions:
 `assert(3 == 3.0)`

 This will pass!
-The integer on the right side is implicitly converted into a single floating point and that just so happens to be the equivalent of 3.0.
+The integer on the right side is implicitly converted into a double floating point and that just so happens to be the equivalent of 3.0.
 ___
 ```
 float x = 3.1;